Difference in peripherality of the inclusive (p, p'x) and (d, d'x) reactions and its implications for phenomenological reaction model: INTRODUCTION

 \section{INTRODUCTION}

 Phenomenological models have played an important role in the nuclear data evaluation for nucleon-induced reactions~\cite{iwamoto2023, brown2018, plompen2020, koning2019, chadwick1999}.
-For the calculation of pre-equilibrium processes, which are prominent at incident energies above about 10 MeV, the exciton model~\cite{kalbach1986} has been widely used.
-This phenomenological model has achieved great success in combination with global parameterization based on analyses of a large number of experimental data for $(N,N'x)$ reactions~\cite{kalbach1985, koning2004}.
-It has been argued in these analyses that the inclusion of a surface localization effect is important in reproducing the shape of experimental energy spectrum~\cite{kalbach1985,kalbach2000}.
-This effect is taken into account by introducing corrections to the density of states in the exciton model.
-Note that the importance of the surface effect is supported not only by the comparison with experimental data but also by the microscopic theoretical analysis~\cite{watanabe1999} using the semiclassical distorted wave (SCDW) model, which has no free adjustable parameter~\cite{luo1991,kawai1992,ogata1999,weili1999,ogata2002}.
+For the calculation of pre-equilibrium processes, which are prominent at incident energies above about 10 MeV, the two-component exciton model~\cite{kalbach1986} has been widely used.
+This phenomenological model has achieved great success in combination with global parameterization based on analyses of a large number of experimental data for $(N,N'x)$ reactions~\cite{kalbach1985, kalbach2000, koning2004}.
+It has been argued in these analyses that the correction related to surface localization is important in reproducing the shape of experimental energy spectrum~\cite{kalbach1985, kalbach2000}.
+Note that we will refer to the above correction as “surface correction" in this paper even though the correction has been referred to as “surface effects” in previous literature including Refs.~\cite{kalbach1985, kalbach2000, koning2004}.
+This is because the “surface effects” is actually interpreted as a correction within the phenomenological model, as explained below.